An Interactive 10-Day Training Course

 Course Introduction

-• The Role of Scope of Treasury & Risk Management
+• Scope and role of Treasury & Risk Management

-• Methods to ensure, liquidity, improved investment returns and smooth cash operations
+• Strategies to maintain liquidity, maximize returns, and ensure smooth cash operations

-• The main requirements of International Financial Reporting Standards (IFRS) relevant to the Oil & Gas industry
+• Core International Financial Reporting Standards relevant to Oil & Gas

 Objectives

-• Apply International Financial Reporting Standards most relevant to the Oil & Gas industry
+• Apply IFRS standards to Oil & Gas reporting

 Training Methodology

-In order to ensure skill development as well as improved knowledge, this Oxford training Course will be conducted along with workshop principles using real life case studies and interactive worked examples from the Oil & Gas industry.
-Participants will be actively engaged, individually and as part of a group, in their discussion, analysis and evaluation throughout this Oxford training Course.
+In order to ensure skill development as well as improved knowledge, this training course will be conducted along with workshop principles using real life case studies and interactive worked examples from the Oil & Gas industry.
+Participants will be actively engaged, individually and as part of a group, in their discussion, analysis and evaluation throughout this training course.

 Participants will also be given a detailed set of handouts in hard and soft copy to enable them to review the topics covered at a later date.